CUNY TV

-CUNY TV /ˈkjuːni/ is a non-commercial educational television station in New York City, part of the City University of New York's university system.
-It provides tele-course programming varying in subjects from mathematics, physics, and biology to history, art, and social studies.
+CUNY TV /ˈkjuːni/ is a non-commercial educational station of the City University of New York, based in New York City.
+It offers telecourse programming in various subjects ranging from mathematics, physics, and biology to history, art, and social studies.
 It also provides cultural programming with shows in German, Spanish, and French.
-The station was first established in 1985, and in 2009 became a full-capacity HD studio and post-production facility, with a six-camera mobile production truck.
+The station was first established in 1985.
+In 2007, the station became a full-capacity HD studio, post-production and distribution facility.

 History

 The station was first established in 1985 as CUNY TV.

 In 2009, the station transitioned to HDTV and began broadcasting on cable in SD and on WNYE-TV digital channel DTV 25.3 in 720p HD.

-In 2012 television and radio studios at CUNY TV were renamed as The Himan Brown TV & Radio Studios, after Himan Brown, an American radio producer and director.
-Since 1999, the station has won numerous television industry awards, including 18 New York Emmy Awards, numerous Telly Awards, and Communicator Awards for its variety of series and program specials.
+In 2012, television and radio studios at CUNY TV were renamed "Himan Brown TV & Radio Studios, after Himan Brown, an American radio producer and director.
+Since 1999, the station has won numerous television industry awards, including 44 New York Emmy Awards, numerous Telly Awards, and Communicator Awards, for its variety of series and programme specials.

 Original programming

-The station airs Amy Goodman's Democracy Now! twice a day, as well as daily world news in English from Deutsche Welle.
-The station also airs many classic and foreign films, especially from Poland, like Prof. Jerry Carlson's and City College's film studies program's show, City Cinematheque.
-Public affairs shows also include the Baruch College's forums.
-The station also produces and co-produces a number of original series at its studios in New York City.
-After original airing on cable, the shows are archived and uploaded to the station's YouTube channel.
+The station airs Amy Goodman's Democracy Now! thrice a day.
+The station also airs many classic and foreign films, like Professor Jerry Carlson's and City College's film studies program's show, City Cinematheque.
+Public affairs shows also include Baruch College's forums.
+The station also produces and co-produces several original series at its studios; after the original airing on cable, the shows are archived and uploaded to the station's YouTube channel.

-Some original series currently in production are: